Pirates' Castro suspended 1 game for phone flap, he appeals - WHIZ News

 Castro apologized after the game, saying it was an honest mistake.
 He said he put his oven mitt-like sliding glove in his pocket and forgot about the phone, which now had some cushion.

-“I just remember getting dressed, putting my pants on, getting something to eat, using the restroom,” Castro said through a translator after the Pirates lost 6-4 to Arizona.
+“I just remember getting dressed, putting my pants on, getting something to eat, using the restroom,” Castro said after the Pirates lost 6-4 to Arizona.
 “Never did it ever cross my mind that I still had my cellphone on me.”

 MLB has cracked down on technology use by players in the wake of the Houston Astros’ cheating scandal.
 The Astros used live TV feeds to steal opposing teams’ signs on the way to winning the 2017 World Series championship and part of the subsequent season.